By Laura Beil

 Removing it is generally easy.
-It may take only a few minutes.
+It may take only a few minutes or 20 minutes, depending on how much scar tissue has developed.
 Your health care provider numbs your skin and makes a tiny incision near the tip of the implant, then pulls it out.

 Implanon vs. Nexplanon

-The insertion device for Nexplanon is simplified and avoids deep placement of the implant.
+The two implants are nearly identical, but the insertion device for Nexplanon is simplified and avoids deep placement of the implant.

 Also, the Nexplanon rod was designed to be located using X-rays.
-That way your doctor can check to see if it's been placed correctly under your skin.
+If you doctor can't feel it under the skin, the X-ray can help him or her see if it's been placed correctly.